Jiangbo-Shi/MG-Trans/README.md

-# MG-Trans: Multi-scale Graph Transformer with Information Bottleneck for Whole Slide Image Classification
+# MG-Trans: Multi-scale Graph Transformer with Information Bottleneck for Whole Slide Image Classification (TMI 2023)

-We will release our code soon once the paper has been published.
+This paper has been accepted by TMI.
+The code will be published soon.